August 30, 2024 · fp, go and language

 func GreaterThan(x, y int64) bool

-Go has long supported a form of structural subtyping through structures and interfaces.
-The newly introduced any keyword is an alias for the empty interface{}.
-When used as a type parameter, any signifies no type constraints, allowing T to represent any type in the following definition.
+Go has supported structural subtyping through structures and interfaces.
+The newly introduced any keyword, an alias for the empty interface{}, indicates no type constraints when used as a type parameter:

 func GreaterThan[T any](x, y T) bool